 However, there are occasions where employers and employees make off-record settlements.
 This is so that the employer’s insurance rates do not increase.
 Although an off-record settlement offers more money than workers’ compensation, there is none of the protection that workers compensation guarantees.

 Before reaching any workers’ compensation settlement with your employer, contact a local workers’ compensation attorney for advice.
-The work injury attorneys at Pisegna & Zimmerman can explain your rights in the workers’ compensation system and the benefits you are due.
+Pisegna & Zimmerman are Los Angeles workers’ comp attorneys who can explain your rights in the workers’ compensation system and the benefits you are due.
 There is a time limit to file your claim; so request a free consultation via our online form or by calling Pisegna & Zimmerman today.